euroargodev/argopy/docs/contributing.rst

 Official Argo data are accessible through:

 - :meth:`argopy.ArgoFloat.open_dataset`,
-- :meth:`argopy.ArgoFloat.open_profile`,
-- and :meth:`argopy.ArgoFloat.open_profiles`.
+- :meth:`argopy.ArgoFloat.open_profile` and :meth:`argopy.ArgoFloat.open_profiles`.

-For third-party product use: :meth:`argopy.ArgoFloat.open_product`.
+For third-party product we use: :meth:`argopy.ArgoFloat.open_product`.

 This method receives the name of the product as a primary argument and is responsible for dispatching the request to a specific sub-module located under ``argopy/stores/float/products/``.

-Contributors should also update the list of valid products used by the checker.
+Contributors should also update the list of valid products used by the checker in the :class:`argopy.options.PRODUCT_LIST` dataclass.

 The return data can be anything, since this depends on the product.